 and nocturnal habits.
 It may be found in tide pools and from the low

 intertidal to 10 m (32 ft) on protected to exposed rocky

 bottoms.
 Scott Johnson reports it feeding on a jet black sponge in

 Hawaii (pers. com.).

-However, it's also been reported feeding on several other species and may be feeding on the translucent brown sponge in the "in situ" photo.
+However, it's also been reported feeding on several other species.
 Its

 egg mass is pale orange and each egg is associated with a small cap of